-In Lesson 1 we talked about Customer Service.
+In the first post of this series, I wrote about Customer Service.
 After all, that is what Disney is known for.
 But, they are also known for Innovation.
 Disney constantly does things to WOW their guests.
 Despite the high price of admission, lodging and dining, their parks are always crowded and their resorts have a consistently high occupancy rate.
 Legendary customer service and innovation are two of the biggest reasons why.

 Dare to Take Risks

-As you are aware, there are a staggering amount of summer camp opportunities for children in the US and Canada these days.
+As you are aware, there is a staggering amount of summer camp opportunities for children in the US and Canada these days.
 So let me ask you, what sets your camp apart?

 You may have archery (just like most other overnight camps), but what are you doing in your archery program that is innovative?
 What are you doing on your ropes course, at the waterfront, in the dining hall, on the bus, in the cabins, in your registration process, at camps fairs, during your open houses, that is innovative?
 What about your special events?

 Keep in mind that an innovation is simply a new way of doing things or is a new idea of some sort.
 It can be something as easy as an alteration to an existing program or something more transformational, a breakthrough of some kind.

 Let’s take archery for example.
 In my e-booklet Spice Up Your Archery Program I share 40 ways to make your archery program more engaging for campers using balloons, butcher paper, competitions and games, and a few random and crazy ideas.
 One of those ideas is to tie a helium-filled balloon to a remote-controlled car and driving it around on the archery range while campers shoot at the balloon.